-You bring up an important question considering the prevalence of diabetes is growing rapidly across world.
+You bring up an important question, considering the prevalence of diabetes is growing rapidly across world.
 Diabetes is a disease marked by high blood glucose (sugar) levels as a result of the hormone insulin not functioning properly in the body.
-Insulin, normally secreted by the body's pancreas, stimulates cells to absorb glucose in bloodstream.
+Insulin, normally secreted by the body's pancreas, stimulates cells to absorb glucose in the bloodstream.
 When the production or functioning of insulin is disrupted, as in people who have diabetes, the result is low absorption of glucose by individual cells and the liver.
 As a result, the glucose builds up in the blood, the body's cells don't get the energy they need to function, and the liver is unable to store glucose as glycogen for future energy.

 There are three different types of diabetes:

 Type 1 diabetes (also called insulin-dependent diabetes mellitus or juvenile-onset diabetes) results when the body's immune system destroys pancreatic beta cells and therefore prevents the pancreas from producing insulin.
 Type 1 patients, accounting for 5 percent of all people with diabetes, need to receive daily injections of insulin to stay alive.
 Although diabetes can develop at any age, type 1 most commonly affects people in childhood or young adulthood in the United States.